No More Kings (album)

 No More Kings is the debut album by Los Angeles rock band No More Kings.
 It was released March 6, 2007.

 The album has produced two singles, "Michael (Jump In)", and the band's biggest hit "Sweep The Leg" that gained much praise for the accompanying music video, which featured many of the stars of the movie The Karate Kid.
 The video was directed by William Zabka who played Johnny Lawrence in the movie.

-In early 2008, the album won in The 7th Annual Independent Music Awards for Best Punk Album.
+In early 2008, the album won in The 7th Annual Independent Music Awards for Best Pop/Rock Album.